allegrapearce/MHC-colour/README.md

 # MHC-colour
-collaboration with Kiyoko Gotanda and Jackie Lighten
+collaboration with Kiyoko Gotanda and Jackie Lighten on the relationship between immunity and colour.